- Print this page

 Operators in the dairy processing industry are required to:

-You must not begin operations until you are informed that your licence application has been processed.
+You must not begin operations until you are informed that your licence application was successful.
 If the premises are found to be operating without a licence, enforcement action may be taken.

 There are no formal qualifications required for dairy processors, however each food handler and person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.